 - zucchini, grated

-Then instead of all granulated sugar, I subbed out brown sugar, I used light because I had run out of dark brown sugar, but either would be delicious in this healthier snickerdoodle zucchini bread.
+Then instead of all granulated sugar, I subbed out brown sugar, I used light because I had run out of dark brown sugar, but either would be delicious in this healthy zucchini bread recipe.

 - use all butter, browning or melting it (you could try creaming softened butter with the sugar as well, giving you a lighter, “muffin-like” texture

-- use all vegetable/coconut oil in place of butter
+- use all vegetable or coconut oil in place of butter

 - omit brown sugar and use all granulated sugar

-- reduce the sugar by ½-¾ cup and add 1/2 applesauce or 1 smashed banana for sweetness
+- reduce the sugar by ½-¾ cup and add 1/2 applesauce or 1 mashed banana for sweetness

 - change up flours; try all whole wheat, all oat, all unbleached, a combination of almond, oat and whole wheat…you might even get away with using a good Gluten Free All-Purpose flour and some oat flour.
 Quickbreads are pretty forgiving!
 You can see how easy it is to change flours in my Gluten Free (or gluten full) “Ugly” Coffee Cake recipe.

-Baking Snickerdoodle Zucchini Bread at High Altitude vs. Sea Level
+Baking Snickerdoodle Bread at High Altitude vs. Sea Level

 This may seem like it has a lot of sugar, until you realize that you are getting two large loaves from the recipe.
 And see above under Substitutions for ideas to reduce the sugar.